 While anecdotal words of advice are all well and good, if the reason you detest networking events is that you’re shy, you may still be feeling a little skeptical.
 In that case, here are some tips the introverted networker can try to get the most out of these events with the least amount of strain:

-5. Volunteer to help run the event.
 You may be thinking this sounds really ridiculously outside your comfort zone, but you’d be surprised at the positive impact this kind of contribution can have on your networking experience at large.
 As one of the night’s planners, you’ll be entering into the event with pre-made contacts by default, and attendees will be more inclined to seek you out to connect (versus you doing all the legwork).
 That’s because being one of the event’s organizers makes you seem action-oriented, dependable, and connected yourself — and therefore, like someone worth knowing.
-This can have a major impact on the number and quality of connections you make.
+This can have a major impact on the number and quality of the connections you make.

-So… now that you know what makes people good at networking in-person, let’s talk about the more fun type of networking — i.e., the kind you can do without even leaving your computer; thanks social media!
-(Note: These are also the same tips for following up with someone after you’ve met in person, if you’d like to keep in touch.)
+So, now that you know what makes people good at networking in-person, let’s talk about the more fun type of networking — i.e., the kind you can do without even leaving your computer — thanks to social media!
+(Note: These are also the same tips for following up with someone after you’ve met in person if you’d like to keep in touch.)